web3-set-theory/schema/documentation/smartcontract.md

 }
 ```

+**Type Options**
+- address
+- bignumber (uint, uint8, uin32, ... , uint256)
+- bytes
+- bytes32
+- string

+*NOTICE:*  A `struct` type might be introduced in the future.
+But as of now everything can be accomplished by defining multiple arguments each targeting a different index position of a specific struct compute state in a function or event signature.

+**Condition Options**

+- gt
+- gte
+- lt
+- lte
+- eq
+- !eq
+- contains
+- match

 Condition arguments are applied to the condition `signature` once constructed.

 For example the ERC20 `transfer(address,uint256)` function signature has 2 arguments with `address` and `uint256` type respectively.